UPSC Age Limit

 UPSC Age Limit Explained

-- Up to a maximum of five years if a candidate belongs to a Scheduled Caste (SC) or a Scheduled Tribe (ST).
+- Up to a maximum of five years if a candidate belongs to a Scheduled Caste or a Scheduled Tribe;

-- Up to a maximum of three years in the case of candidates belonging to Other Backward Classes (OBC) who are eligible to avail of reservation applicable to such candidates.
+- Up to a maximum of three years in the case of candidates belonging to Other Backward Classes who are eligible to avail of reservation applicable to such candidates;

-- Up to a maximum of 10 years in the case of blind, deaf-mute and orthopedically handicapped persons.
+- Up to a maximum of 10 years in the case of candidates belonging to Persons with Benchmark

 UPSC gives cumulative age-relaxation for age limit

-Candidates belonging to the Scheduled Castes and the Scheduled Tribes and the Other Backward Classes who are also covered under any other clauses of para 3(ii) (b) above, viz. those coming under the category of Ex-servicemen, persons domiciled in the State of J & K, blind, deaf-mute and orthopedically handicapped etc. will be eligible for grant of cumulative age-relaxation under both the categories.
+Candidates belonging to either the SC or the ST or the OBC category who are also covered under any other clauses of para 3(II)(2) above, viz. those coming under the category of Ex-servicemen or PwBD, will be eligible for grant of cumulative age-relaxation under both categories.

 ii) Number of Attempts within Age Limit